Marry Me Pasta brings the delicious flavors of Marry Me Chicken to a pasta dish that’s fast, rich, and completely crave-worthy!

-The secret to a smooth, flavorful sauce is emulsifying—mixing Alfredo sauce, hot pasta, and reserved pasta water.
+The secret to a rich, silky sauce?
+Emulsifying.
+Which means mixing the cream sauce, hot pasta, and a splash of reserved pasta water.

-Though cloudy, pasta water is full of starch and salt.
-When combined with the warm sauce, it helps everything blend into a rich, silky texture.
+Cloudy pasta water is loaded with starch and salt.
+Stirring it into the warm sauce helps everything blend into one smooth, flavorful coating.

 Quick Tip